Tuesday, 30 July

-Gain an understanding of how revised rules of origin will impact companies’ ability to trade AIs and formulated products among (U.S., Mexico, Canada (USMCA) partner countries.
+Gain an understanding of how revised rules of origin will impact companies’ ability to trade AIs and formulated products among U.S., Mexico, Canada Agreement (USMCA) partner countries.
 This session will also look at the impact on agriculture itself to see if this agreement has the potential to impact trade in agricultural products.
 Last, it will explore the regulatory impact of the “chemicals sectoral agreement,” which encourages regulatory adherence among the three partners.

 Market Report, Mexico